kdvolder/jsoo_tut/README.md

 Generally you can find docs for these modules on [ocaml.org](https://ocaml.org/packages).
 For example [here](https://ocaml.org/p/js_of_ocaml/5.9.0/doc/Js_of_ocaml/Js/index.html) is a good entrypoint to the `Js` module docs.

-These modules provide bindings and utility functions to work with browser apis and Java Scripts.
+These modules provide bindings and utility functions to work with browser apis and "the JavaScript World".
 The docs are sort of helpful but can be quite confusing.

-An important thing to understand is that Ocaml and JavaScript are kind of 'separate worlds' and the values from both worlds have different types.
-(For example an Ocaml `bool` is different from a JavaScript boolean, and an Ocaml `string` is different from a JavaScript string).
-The `Js` modules provides functions and type declarations for converting between the two worlds.
+An important thing to understand is that Ocaml and JavaScript are kind of 'separate worlds' and the values that live in those two different worlds have different types.
+For example an Ocaml `bool` is different from a JavaScript boolean, and an Ocaml `string` is different from a JavaScript string; you can't just use them interchangeably.
+The `Js` module is key here and provides functions and type declarations for keeping values from the two worlds separate from one another and converting between them.

-For a concrete let's have a look at our `para` function which accepts a `string` value and creates `<p>` Dom element from it:
+For a concrete example let's have a look at the `para` function in our example.
+This accepts a `string` value and creates `<p>` Html/Dom element from it:

 ![let para=...](![alt text](let-para.png))

-Looking at its type `string -> Html.paragraphElement Js.t` is interesting (FYI: in the screenshot you can see its inferred type as a 'codelens' displayed inside vscode by [Ocaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)).
+Looking at its type `string -> Html.paragraphElement Js.t` is interesting (FYI: in the screenshot you can see its inferred type displayed as a 'codelens' inside Vscode [Ocaml Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)).

-As you can see it accepts one parameter of type `string` (which is an Ocaml string) and returns a thing of type `Html.paragraphElement Js.t`.
-The `Js.t` indicates that this is 'a type from the JavaScript world", rather than a 'pure Ocaml' type.
+As you can see it accepts one parameter of type `string` (this is a 'plain' Ocaml string) and returns a thing of type `Html.paragraphElement Js.t`.
+The `Js.t` indicates that this is "A type from the JavaScript world", rather than a "plain Ocaml type".
 Even within the "JavaScript World" `Js_of_Ocaml` provides a rich type system to keep track of different types of things.
-In this case the return value represents a `paragraphElement` which is a specific type of element you can find in (or insert into) a Dom tree.
+In this case the return can be seen to represent a `paragraphElement` which is a specific type of element you can insert into a Dom tree.

-Let's take a look at some of the other helper functions used here as well as there types (Tip: if you have Ocaml Platform setup properly, you can hover over each of them in the VScode editor and see their types in a hover).
+Let's take a look at some of the other library functions used here as well as their types (Tip: if you have Ocaml Platform setup properly, you can hover over each of them in the VScode editor and see their types in a hover).